Hehe people: Aftermath

-It was only in July 1898, after being trapped, that Mkwawa shot himself.
-The Germans removed Mkwawa's head and sent it to Germany.
+The Germans sent Mkwawa's head to Germany.
 Mkwawa and the Hehe had become so well known that a clause was inserted in the Treaty of Versailles ordering the skull be returned to Uhehe.
-It was found, not in Berlin, but in Bremen, and was finally returned, not to Iringa, but to nearby Kalenga, and then not until 1956.
-The identity of the skull is questionable.
+It was found, not in Berlin, but in Bremen, and was finally returned, not to Iringa, but to nearby Kalenga, and not until 1956.
+The identity of the skull, however, is questionable.
 Mkwawa still today has the status of a national hero in Tanzania, even after over one hundred years.
+The Wahehe never again revolted, not even during or after the Maji Maji Rebellion.